MICDSRobotics-5190/MICDSRobotics-5190.github.io/README.md

 5. Install gulp dependencies by running `npm install`
 6. Run Jekyll and watch files by running `gulp`
 7. Customize and watch the magic happen!

+# Alternate Running
+Another way of running the local server is either:
+- running it as a local host using `npm run server`

+or

+- building the files locally using `npm run build`